Spaghetti Squash Parmigiano

 - Finely chop garlic and shallot.
 Finely grate Parmigiano-Reggiano cheese.

-- Heat 1 tablespoon olive oil in a skillet over medium heat.
+- Heat 2 tablespoons olive oil in a skillet over medium heat.
 Add garlic and shallot; cook and stir until fragrant, 2-3 minutes.
+Turn off heat.

-- Use a large spoon to scoop the stringy pulp from the squash into a medium bowl.
-Mix with remaining olive oil, pepper and parmesan cheese.
-Serve warm.
+- Use a large spoon to scoop the stringy pulp from the squash into the skillet.
+Add Parmesan cheese, black pepper and red pepper chili flakes; stir to combine.

 - Spaghetti squash is the only lower potassium winter squash, and is a tasty low carbohydrate substitute for pasta.
 It weighs from 4 to 8 pounds.